Services for all

 Sustainability at the UW/H

-The UW/H has committed itself to sustainability in its basic regulations; moreover, the UW/H mission statement formulates as a central motive "to be able to shape the changes in society in a sustainable and justway."
+The UW/H has committed itself to sustainability in its basic regulations, and the UW/H mission statement also formulates the central motive ofbeing able to"shape changes in society in a sustainable and fair manner".

-Sustainability concerns both campus operations (including mobility, energy and building management, or procurement) and the university's core areas of teaching, research, and transfer.
-In addition, the student-led initiative laboratory is located at the Sustainability Networking Office.
+Sustainability affects both campus operations (including mobility, energy and building management and procurement) and the university's core areas of teaching, research and transfer.
+The student-run initiative lab works together with the Sustainability Networking Office and acts as the UW/H's student sustainability office.

-The Vernetzungsstelle is the point of contact for all sustainability issues.
-Please feel free to contact the Vernetzungsstelle with any questions, project or cooperation ideas regarding the socio-ecological transformation of the UW/H!
+The Networking Office is the point of contact for all sustainability issues.
+If you have any questions, project or cooperation ideas regarding the socio-ecological transformation of the UW/H, please contact the networking office!

 Decentralized sustainability strategy and approach